 “Being associated with Good Sports brings a great reputation.
-If people know anything about Good Sports they know we’ve got a drug and alcohol policy.”
+If people know anything about Good Sports, they know we’ve got a drug and alcohol policy.”

 “It’s about people wanting to come back and feeling safe and having fun.
 That’s the message I want to get out about this club.”

-Great club facilities
+Great club facilities for all

 Despite being nestled in a prestigious seaside suburb just 12 km from the Melbourne CBD, Phil reckons the bowls club is one of the area’s best kept secrets.